Cybellum/DoubleAgent/README.md

 ## Installation
 1. Clone/Download the DoubleAgent source code.
 2. Build the [main solution](https://github.com/Cybellum/DoubleAgent) twice, once in x86 and once in x64.
+   This step is crucial as it creates both x86 and x64 versions of DoubleAgentDll.dll which is required in order to perform a successful installation.
 3. Copy the entire bin folder to the target machine.
 4. Execute the installer:
    ```